zackforbing/ruby-submissions/1510/module_4_assignments/gametime/slota-paige/submission_form.markdown

 ## Completion

 ### Do You Consider the Application to be Fully Playable?
  - For Slota - yes.
-For Shannon - well, she sucks at video games.
+For Shannon - well, she feels it is difficult.

 ### What Extensions, as Requested By an Instructor, Did You Complete?
 Alien Tentacles Moving: